VirtusLab/scala-cli/website/docs/reference/commands.md

 ## export

-Export current project to an external build tool (like SBT or Mill).
+Export current project to an external build tool (like SBT or Mill) or to JSON.

 Detailed documentation can be found on our website: https://scala-cli.virtuslab.org